+&lt;sup>5 See Official Records of the Economic and Social Council, 2010, Supplement No. 13 (E/2010/33), chap.
+V.

+&lt;sup>6 Matthias Bruckner, "Effectively addressing the vulnerabilities and development needs of small island developing States", Committee for Development Policy Background Paper, No. 17, available from www.un.org/en/development/desa/policy/cdp/cdp\bg\papers.shtml.

-32. Disaster risk reduction and sustainable resource management, also require scaledup support.
+- 32. Disaster risk reduction and sustainable resource management also require scaled-up support.
 While regional and international disaster risk insurance schemes can play an important role, they need to be embedded in comprehensive disaster risk reduction strategies.
-Existing mechanisms such as the Caribbean Catastrophic Risk Insurance Facility could be enhanced by covering broader economic damage, in particular damage endured by the poor, and not only damage to government property.
-Additionally, the piloted new mechanisms in the Pacific need to be urgently implemented.
-International support is needed to set up disaster insurance mechanisms and to subsidise the cost of insurance policies for poorer SIDS.

-33. Increased support is also needed to address the high costs of providing goods and administrative services in SIDS.
-These high costs are associated with very small populations and the resulting absence of economies of scale as well as geographic dispersion in the case of archipelagic SIDS.
+Existing mechanisms such as the Caribbean Catastrophic Risk Insurance Facility could be enhanced by covering broader economic damage, in particular damage endured by the poor, and not only damage to Government property.
+Additionally, the piloted new mechanisms in the Pacific urgently need to be implemented.
+International support is needed to set up disaster insurance mechanisms and to subsidize the cost of insurance policies for poorer small island developing States. - 33.
+Increased support is also needed to address the high costs of providing goods and administrative services in small island developing States.
+These high costs are associated with very small populations and the resulting absence of economies of scale as well as geographic dispersion in the case of archipelagic small island developing States.
 Where feasible, the joint provision of public goods on a regional basis could be expanded and supported internationally.
-Positive results have been achieved in areas such as tertiary education, monetary policy or fisheries management, while additional measures need to be explored in certain instances such as in the provision of transport services to remote islands.

-34. Whereas economic diversification is important to address risks that arise from small export base, the structurally limited production base of SIDS constrains the effectiveness of such measures.
-Since lack of export diversification heightens exposure to economic shocks, there is a need to strengthen (official and market-based) contingent financing mechanisms that SIDS can utilize in response.
-However, the high levels of indebtedness of many SIDS limits their access to international capital markets.
-Hence, there is also a need to address the debt problematic in affected countries.

-35. Migration is a common response in many SIDS to external shocks, particularly in smaller ones where the whole country can be affected.
+Positive results have been achieved in areas such as tertiary education, monetary policy or fisheries management, while additional measures need to be explored in certain areas such as the provision of transport services to remote islands. - 34.
+Whereas economic diversification is important to address risks that arise from a small export base, the structurally limited production base of small island developing States constrains the effectiveness of such measures.
+Since lack of export diversification heightens exposure to economic shocks, there is a need to strengthen (official and market-based) contingent financing mechanisms that such States can utilize in response.
+However, the high levels of indebtedness of many small island developing States limit their access to international capital markets.
+Hence, there is also a need to address the problematic debt in affected countries. - 35.
+In many small island developing States, migration is a common response to external shocks, particularly in smaller ones where the whole country can be affected.
 Major destination countries could further facilitate the temporary mobility of labour from affected countries in the aftermath of severe shocks.
-Linking unilateral, bilateral and regional measures in this regard to a global migration framework could further enhance the realization of benefits, and limit the costs, associated with migration.
+Linking unilateral, bilateral and regional measures in this regard to a global migration framework could further enhance the realization of benefits and limit the costs associated with migration.